Springer categories for regular centralizers in well-generated complex braid groups

 The last line of relations can be omitted, as it is implied by the others.
 The monoid $H_{u_6}^+$ given by this presentation is not cancellative: we have $nvrn\neq vrnv$ and $onvrn=ovrnv$ in $H_{u_6}^+$.
 Thus $H_{u_6}^+$ cannot be a Garside monoid.

-The submonoid $L_{u_6}^+$ of $\Cc_{31}(u_6,u_6)$ generated by the atomic loops is cancellative, but it doesn't admit right-lcms: we know that $nvn=vnv$ is the shortest common multiple of $n$ and $v$.
+The submonoid $L_{u_6}^+$ of $\Cc_{31}(u_6,u_6)$ generated by the atomic loops is cancellative, but it does not admit right-lcms: we know that $nvn=vnv$ is the shortest common multiple of $n$ and $v$.
 If right-lcms exists in $L_{u_6}^+$, then $nvn$ must be the right-lcm of $n$ and $v$.
 We would then have